 Written by: Krystal Lee

 Krystal is the WhyHunger Communications intern.
-She has a background in nutrition and dietetics and previously worked as a school dietitian in Union City, NJ.
+She has a background in nutrition and previously worked as a school dietitian in Union City, NJ.
 She is interested in social media marketing and graphic design.
 When she’s not working, Krystal spends her time cooking or looking for the best restaurants to eat at!